microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 has been performed.
 Care has been taken while designing the frameworks to allow for execution during boot phases, but only UEFI Shell and host-based tests have been thoroughly evaluated.
 Full support for PEI, DXE, and SMM is forthcoming, but should be considered beta/staging for now.

-// TODO - is this Framework-specific"?
-Should it be ported to Framework.md?
-### Host-Based Support vs Other Tests

-The host-based test framework is powered internally by the Cmocka framework.
-As such, it has abilities that the target-based tests don't (yet).
-It would be awesome if this meant that it was a super set of the target-based tests, and it worked just like the target-based tests but with more features.
-Unfortunately, this is not the case.
-While care has been taken to keep them as close as possible, there are a few known inconsistencies that we're still ironing out.
-For example, the logging messages in the target-based tests are cached internally and associated with the running test case.
-They can be saved later as part of the reporting lib.
-This isn't currently possible with host-based.
-Only the assertion failures are logged.

-We will continue trying to make these as similar as possible.

 ## Unit Test Location/Layout Rules